msushkov/kbp-el/doc/extracting_mention_features.md

               else:
                 # word1 is the parent for right to left
                 right_path = right_path + (curr_edge.word1.lemma.lower() + "<-" + curr_edge.label + "--")

         # if the root is at the end or at the beginning (direction was all up or all down)
         if num_right == 0:
           root = "|SAMEPATH"
         elif num_left == 0:
           root = "SAMEPATH|"

-        # if the edges have a disconnect (if there is more than 1 root)
+        # if the edges have a disconnect
         elif num_roots > 1:
           root = "|NONEROOT|"